Is your home loan death proof? Find out what will happen to your home loan if you die

 - He has a huge range of qualifications, including Masters of Engineering (Commerce), an Advanced Diploma in Financial Services (Financial Planning), a Diploma in Financial Services (Financial Planning), and Certificate IV in Mortgage Broking to name a few.

-While your death might mean you are passing on a significant amount of debt and responsibility, you can do something to minimise or even eliminate that stress right now.
+While your death might mean you are passing on a significant amount of debt and responsibility, you can take steps to minimise or even eliminate that stress right now.

 A life insurance policy will pay out a lump sum to the designated beneficiary in the event of your death - usually to your spouse or remaining family members.
 “Something that many people don’t realise is that life insurance is a protected asset,” Solicitor Rod Cunich explains.
 “This means it isn’t automatically applied to debt but given to the assigned beneficiary as a lump sum.
 A good life insurance policy is usually enough to pay off the house and replace the income you were bringing in to cover bills, education costs and the costs of raising a family.”